Algebraic Varieties and Automorphic Functions: Shimura Varieties and Hermitian Symmetric Domains

 \subsection{Metrics on domains}

-In addition to the Euclidean metric, we can also define the Bergman and Carath\'eodory metric on a domain $D \subset \C^N$.
-We first give a description of the Bergman metric, which can also be found in more detail in \cite[Chapter~VIII]{Hel79}.
+We will be interested in a comparison between different notions of distance on $\Omega$ and so we briefly recall different metrics that can be defined on a general open domain $D \subset \C^n$.
+In addition to the Euclidean metric, there also exists the Bergman and Carath\'eodory metrics on a domain $D \subset \C^n$.
+We first give a description of the Bergman metric, which can also be found in more detail in \cite[Chapter VIII]{Hel79}.